 Digital Object Identifier (DOI)

 Gonzalez, L. Fernando; Fiorella, David; Crawford, Neil R.; Wallace, Robert C.; Feiz-Erfan, Iman; Drumm, Denise; Papadopoulos, Stephen M.; and Sonntag, Volker K.H., "Vertical atlantoaxial distraction injuries: radiological criteria and clinical implications."
 (2004).
-Neurobiology.
+Translational Neuroscience.
 841.